cakephp/docs/en/core-libraries/helpers/html.rst

 .. php:method:: media(string|array $path, array $options)

-    :param string|array $path: Path to the video file, relative to the `webroot/{$options['pathPrefix']}` directory.
+    :param string|array $path: Path to the media file, relative to the `webroot/{$options['pathPrefix']}` directory.
 Or an array where each item itself can be a path string or an associate array containing keys `src` and `type`.